Justice and Utopia

 - Worksheet for small-group discussion and individual reflection

 Begin with an explanation of Plato’s goals in The Republic.
 Explain briefly how Plato attempted to define the just individual and the just society.
 Plato argues that happiness for the individual and harmony for the state necessitate justice.
-The instructor will connect these issues to a contemporary theory of justice (Rawls) and current issues of inequality.
+The instructor will connect these issues to a contemporary theory of justice (John Rawls) and current issues of inequality.

 - Imagine for a moment that you were in possession of such a ring.
 How would you use it?